ga2arch/slack/README.md

     $ ./slack

 You've got to export SLACK_TOKEN from eg .bashrc, eg: by adding at the end of .bashrc in your home:

 export SLACK_TOKEN=xxxxxxxxxxxxx

-or you can start slack passing to it a company token:
+or you can start slack by passing it a company token:

     $ ./slack COMPANY_TOKEN